daemonchild/file-generator/README.md

 $ pip install -r requirements.txt
 </pre>

-## Start the API

-Install the required python packages:
+Then start the API:

 <pre>
-$ python3 file-generator-api.py
+$ python3 app/file-generator-api.py
 </pre>

 NB: By default, the app runs on port 9000.
 This can be changed in config.py.

-# Web App
+## Web App

 The API includes a simple web app that generates a file and downloads it via the web browser.